MatthijsKamstra/haxejs/haxe/about.md

 I think it's a mistake from the HaxeFoundation to leave this impression as-is!
 If Haxe wants to attract more developers and become mainstream it should focus (more) on JavaScript target.

-But it's a big misunderstanding (for the people who don't know Haxe) and nothing is done about it.

 We (Haxe) need more people that speak up, about other things then games!

-I think there should be more focus on the **JavaScript** target of Haxe.
-JavaScript developers should be able to learn Haxe quicly.
+JavaScript developers should be able to learn Haxe quickly.
 And they will enjoy working with Haxe.

-It's should be easier to convince JavaScript developers once they tried Coffeescript of Typescript to use Haxe.
+It's shouldn't be difficult to convince JavaScript developers.
+Especially the ones that tried Coffeescript of Typescript.

 But it should be more visible, more prominent and more documented to help you with the transition.
 I hope this documentation will help (a little).